 SEPTA is competing against projects across the United States for these funds.
 By receiving New Starts funds, SEPTA will be bringing federal investments to the Greater Philadelphia region as opposed to the funds benefiting another region.
 SEPTA is seeking federal funding for KOP Rail separate from other transit projects and is not redirecting federal money from Philadelphia transportation needs or potential projects.

 KOP Rail is currently in the Project Development phase of the Federal Transit Administration’s (FTA) New Starts Program, a competitive federal grant that could fund up to 50% of costs.
-The Project Development phase will be complete by Fall 2022.
+The Project Development phase will be complete by Winter 2022.
 At that time, KOP Rail will apply to enter into FTA’s Engineering phase.
 SEPTA anticipates construction on KOP Rail will begin in late 2024 with completion of the project in late 2027.

 KOP Rail is a 4-mile, five station extension of the Norristown High Speed Line (NHSL) into KOP.
 The extension will go west starting from a point between the existing NHSL Hughes Park and DeKalb Street stations, and end at First Avenue and Moore Road in Moore Park KOP.